 DAY 7: SANTA CRUZ / DARWIN STATION OR TORTUGA BAY

 At Darwin Station, which operates in tandem with Galapagos National Park, learn about the efforts of scientists, guides, rangers and park managers to preserve the UNESCO World Heritage Site that is the Galapagos.
 At the tortoise-rearing facility, see tiny babies bred to help increase the depleted tortoise population, a central part of the station’s conservation mission.
 To date, more than 5,000 tortoises have been returned to the wild in Galapagos through the program.
 After visiting the station, there's still some time to walk around town.
-Those opting to visit Tortuga Bay will make an easy 3-mile walk (about an hour and 15 minutes one way, plus return) to a large, wild beach that is a sanctuary for the many iguanas, crabs and birds that dot the lava rocks.
-Snorkeling is permitted in a separate cove nearby where it is common to view schools of white-tipped reef sharks, sea turtles and colorful fish.
+Those opting to visit Tortuga Bay will make an easy 3-mile walk one way (about an hour and 15 minutes each direction) to a large wild beach that is a sanctuary for birds and the many iguanas and crabs that dot the lava rocks.
+Snorkeling is permitted nearby in a separate cove where it is common to view schools of white-tipped reef sharks, sea turtles and colorful fish.
 Or, for those who wish, enjoy a full afternoon of free time in town to browse the shops and galleries before heading back to the boat to sail northward this evening.

 DAY 8: BARTOLOME / SOMBRERO CHINO

 Disembarking at Bartolome, it feels like we are walking on the moon.
 This small, young island, mostly a stark black lava landscape, is still inhospitable to most plants and animals.
 A 30-minute climb up wooden stairs leading to the summit of a once-active volcano reveals amazing views and fascinating geological sights as we pause to marvel at lava bombs, spatter cones and cinder cones.
-From the top, we have a panoramic view of the island and Pinnacle Rock, an eroded tuff cone famously featured in the film Pirates of the Caribbean.
+From the top, we have a panoramic view of the island and Pinnacle Rock, an eroded tuff cone famously featured in the film Master and Commander.

 DAY 9: SOUTH PLAZA / NORTH SEYMOUR